zeusta/Docs/extensions/Magento 1 Extensions/Store Credit.md

  - **Life-time Reports**: There are 2 types of reports.

 	-***Customer Credit Statistics*** with the total credit, the total spent credit and the number of Customers with credit in your system.

  -***Top 5 Customers with The Greatest Credit Balances*** with their names and current balances in your system.

- - **Period-of-time Report Charts:** This chart shows you the total spent credit and received credit of all Customers per day in your chosen time range such as **last 24 hours, last 7 days, current month**, etc.
+ - **Period-of-time Report Charts:** This chart shows you the total spent credit and received credit of all Customers per day in your chosen time range such as **last 24 hours, last 7 days, current month,** etc.

 ### Using Credit to checkout in backend:
 On the **Create Order** page on backend, our module allows you to use credit when creating orders for Customers.